 For this particular tutorial I used crochet hexagons because I wanted to show you how I join them in the corners, but you can use these steps and tips to join any kind of crochet pieces together with the invisible seam technique.

 • yarn in the color of your hexagons

-TIP #1: make sure your pieces aligned and the corresponding stitches are matching (first stitch on hexagon 1 is in front of the first stitch on hexagon 2 and so on).
+TIP #1: make sure your pieces are aligned and the corresponding stitches are matching (the first stitch on hexagon 1 is in front of the first stitch on hexagon 2 and so on).
 If your stitches get out of alignment and you skip one (or sew twice in one) by mistake, you will end up with weird puckers and uneven angles at corners.